-14/DOT 02 0° Provide ample amounts of water.
+Provide ample amounts of water.
 This means that water should always be available, WBGT 82.0° - and athletes should be able to take in as much water as they desire.
 86.9° or At a minimum there should be 3 separate rest breaks every 20 min with a minimum Under 95° Heat duration of 3 minutes each during the workout.
 Index Optional water breaks every 30 minutes for 10 minutes in duration.
 Ice-down towels for cooling.
 Watch/monitor athletes carefully for necessary action.
 All outdoor sports - MAX PRACTICE TIME IS 2 (two) HOURS Provide ample amounts of water.
 This means that water should always be available, and athletes should be able to take in as much water as they desire.
 Mandatory water breaks every 15 minutes for 4 minutes in duration.
 Ice-down towels for WBGT 87° to cooling.
 Watch/monitor athletes carefully for necessary action.
 89.9° or For Football: Players are restricted to helmet, shoulder pads, and shorts during 95° to 99° Heat practice that does not involve contact, and all protective equipment must be Index removed during conditioning activities.
 If the WBGT rises to this level during practice, players may continue to work out wearing football pants without changing to shorts.
 Consider postponing practice to later in the day.
 Re-check temperature and humidity every 30 minutes to monitor for changes in the Heat Index.
 All outdoor sports - MAX PRACTICE TIME IS 1 (one) HOUR Provide ample amounts of water.
 This means that water should always be available, and athletes should be able to take in as much water as they desire.
-There must be 20 minutes of rest breaks distributed throughout the hour of practice and no WBGT 90° to conditioning activities Ice-down towels for cooling.
+There must be 20 minutes of rest breaks distributed throughout the hour of practice and no WBGT 90° to conditioning activities.
+Ice-down towels for cooling.
 92° or Watch/monitor athletes carefully for necessary action.
 100° to 104° Alter uniform by removing items if possible.
 Allow for changes to dry t-shirts and Heat Index shorts.
-Reduce time of outside activity as well as indoor activity if air conditioning is neat muex unavailable.
+Reduce time of outside activity as well as indoor activity if air conditioning is unavailable.
 Postpone practice to later in day.
 If necessary for safety, suspend activity.
 Re-check temperature and humidity every 30 minutes to monitor for changes in the Heat Index.
-For Football: No protective equipment may be worn during practice that does not involve contact.
-Above 92° Stop all outside activity in practice and/or play and stop all incide activity if six WBGT or Stop all outside activity in practice and/or play and stop all inside activity if air Above 104°Heat conditioning is unavailable.
-An outdoor practice cannot take place until WBGT level is 92.0 or below or heat index is 104 or below Index is 92.0 of below of fleat fildex is 104 of below
+For Football: No protective equipment may be worn during practice that does not Above 92° involve contact.
+Above 92° WBGT or Stop all outside activity in practice and/or play and stop all inside activity if air Above 104°Heat conditioning is unavailable.
+An outdoor practice cannot take place until WBGT level Index is 92.0 or below or heat index is 104 or below